josephmisiti/awesome-machine-learning/README.md

 * [Datumbox](https://github.com/datumbox/datumbox-framework) - Machine Learning framework for rapid development of Machine Learning and Statistical applications
 * [ELKI](http://elki.dbs.ifi.lmu.de/) - Java toolkit for data mining. (unsupervised: clustering, outlier detection etc.)
+* [Encog](https://github.com/encog/encog-java-core) - An advanced neural network and machine learning framework.
+Encog contains classes to create a wide variety of networks, as well as support classes to normalize and process data for these neural networks.
+Encog trains using multithreaded resilient propagation.
+Encog can also make use of a GPU to further speed processing time.
+A GUI based workbench is also provided to help model and train neural networks.
 * [H2O](https://github.com/0xdata/h2o) - ML engine that supports distributed learning on data stored in HDFS.
 * [htm.java](https://github.com/numenta/htm.java) - General Machine Learning library using Numenta’s Cortical Learning Algorithm
 * [java-deeplearning](https://github.com/agibsonccc/java-deeplearning) - Distributed Deep Learning Platform for Java, Clojure,Scala